 First Derivatives now effectively operates as 3 profit centres.
 Personnel can easily transfer from one profit centre to another.
-Capital Markets and KX Systems sales contributes the vast majority of our current turnover and profitability but a number of our R&D initiatives in our product development centre are on the verge of commercial exploitation.
+Capital Markets and Sales Partnerships contribute the vast majority of our current turnover and profitability but a number of our research and development initiatives are on the verge of commercial exploitation.
 We are currently operating at effectively 100% utilisation of staff and have plans to increase our headcount significantly in the coming year.
 We have significantly broadened our customer base and provided services last year to 36 different investment banks, hedge funds, Specialised Investment Vehicles and Derivative Product Companies.
-Whilst London and New York remain our primary centres of activities we currently have staff on assignments in London, Dublin, New York, Los Angeles, Singapore, Sydney, Munich, Frankfurt and Stockholm.
+Whilst London and New York remain our primary centres of activities, we currently have staff on assignments in London, Dublin, New York, Los Angeles, Singapore, Sydney, Munich, Frankfurt and Stockholm.

-Capital Markets - FDP provides highly skilled resources to the capital markets in the areas of consulting, support and development services.
-We have ongoing contracts with 7 of the largest banks in the world working across a range of asset classes including credit, interest rate, FX and equity cash and derivatives markets.
+Capital Markets - First Derivatives provides highly skilled resources to the capital markets in the areas of consulting, support and development services.
+We have ongoing contracts with 7 of the largest banks in the world working across a range of asset classes including credit, interest rate, FX and equity cash and derivatives market.
 We also have a number of nearshore contracts with large banks which involve providing remote support services from our offices in Newry.
 This and other recurring revenues accounts for about 70% of our income.

-KX Systems Sales - FDP continues to provide sales and marketing support for all industry sectors (excluding insurance) to KX Systems on a worldwide basis.
+KX Systems Sales - First Derivatives continues to provide sales and marketing support for all industry sectors (excluding insurance) to KX Systems on a worldwide basis.
 Their products have gained significant traction in the past few years and the KX Systems website lists organisations such as JP Morgan, Merrill Lynch, Lehman Brothers, Deutsche Bank and Dresdner as users.
 We derive revenue from sales commission, support contracts, training and consulting.
-We also exercised further options to buy shares in KX Systems and now have a 3% holding in the company.
-We continue to build our portfolio of alliances with other non-competing software vendors and are currently working with 3 other software vendors.
+We also exercised further options to buy shares in KX Systems and now have a 3% holding in the Company.
+We continue to build our portfolio of alliances with other non-competing software vendors and are currently working with 3 other vendors.

-Product Development - this profit centre is still in the process of developing a number of products, primarily for the use of customers of KX Systems.
+Product Development - this group is still in the process of developing a number of products, primarily for the use of customers of KX Systems.
 A number of these products are currently in an alpha testing stage and we are ramping up our sales and marketing efforts.
-No significant revenue will accrue from this division until financial year 2008/2009 but it has potential to add significantly to the company's profitability.
+No significant revenue will accrue from this division until financial year 2008/2009 but it has potential to add significantly to the Company's profitability.